-In Block 3 students can choose to study two or three of the following languages:
+Block 3 students will study a minimum of two of the following languages:

 Most students will have studied French prior to Bedales and thus many students feel most comfortable continuing their French studies in order to build upon the foundations which are already in place and thus take more confident steps towards the French GCSE.
-They are set according to ability and prior learning experience.
 The course features a rigorous and comprehensive approach to grammar teaching as well as motivating and challenging topics and tasks, set in authentic contexts.
-We follow the Expo GCSE Green textbook as a confidence boosting basis, but then tailor the lessons according to the students’ and teachers’ interests.
-In the Spring term students combine French and History studies through a World War One Battlefields project as part of a site visit to France and Belgium.
+We follow the Expo GCSE Green textbook as a confidence-boosting basis, but then tailor the lessons according to the students’ and teachers’ interests.

-Beginners’ courses in German, Spanish and Russian are offered in Block 3.
-The courses assume no prior knowledge of the language.
-Each language follows a textbook which provides a confidence boosting structure for the students, but teachers will always then supplement this with new and relevant material based on the students’ and teachers’ interests.
-In German, we use Echo Express, in Spanish, Mira and in Russian, Through Russia with Love.
+Fast track courses in Spanish and Russian are offered in Block 3.
+The courses assume no prior knowledge of the language yet are also suitable for those who may have already studied a little.
+Each language follows a textbook which provides a confidence boosting structure for the students, supplemented with new and relevant materials by the teachers.
+We use Viva 3 in Spanish and Through Russia with Love in Russian.
 These courses are designed for students taking an express route to GCSE in three years and aim to cover all the basics during the first year.
-German suits students who like logic in their language, while Spanish suits students who enjoy expressing themselves in a similar way to French and Russian suits students who are ready to get to grips with a logical language, but with a new alphabet.

 Head of Department: Tristan Wilson